hodades/Inventory-Management-Automation-Project/README.md

 Expectations of the "inventory management" team
 **1. Promotion of new products**
-* **Goal**: Highlight new products on the site and create an advertising campaign.
+Goal: Highlight new products on the site and create an advertising campaign.
-* Application ads_manager & Site-ecommerce
+Application ads_manager & Site-ecommerce
 **2. Out of stock**
-* **Goal**: Remove out-of-stock items from the site to avoid customer frustration.
+Goal: Remove out-of-stock items from the site to avoid customer frustration.
 * Application Site-ecommerce
 **3. Replenishment**
-* **Goal**: Monitor and optimize stock levels.
+Goal : Monitor and optimize stock levels.
 Indicate the quantity to replenish and why this choice?
 * Application Supply_order

 ## Technologies Used